amitkumarj441/DDESE/README.md

-# dMail
+# DDESE

-### Distributed, decentralized mail.
-Built on Ethereum and IPFS
+### Distributed, decentralized Email system on Ethereum and IPFS

-dMail utilizes a pre-deployed "post office" smart contract on the Ethereum blockchain that acts like a mail server to house people's unread mail.
+DDESE utilizes a pre-deployed "post office" smart contract on the Ethereum blockchain that acts like a mail server to house people's unread mail.

 After a user writes a mail, it gets stored in IPFS, and its hash is sent to the "post office" contract to the desired recipient.